substack/cookie-cutter/README.markdown

 Return a new cookie object with `.get()` and `.set()` operating on `document`.

-`document.cookie` should be a non-referentially transparent setter/getter combo like the DOM's variant where assignment with optional path and expiry creates a new cookie in the getter as a key=value pair.
+`document.cookie` should be a non-referentially transparent setter/getter combo like the DOM's variant where assignment with optional `path` and `expires` creates a new cookie in the getter as a key=value pair.

 cookie.get(key)
 ---------------